xqyveteyio/Extra-Enchantments-and-Curses/README.md

-# DEPRECATED
+# NOTICE

 This mod will receive no further updates from me and has been archived and marked as deprecated.
+If you would like to continue its development feel free to get in contact with me.
+You are also free to fork it and create your own version

 # Extra Enchantments & Curses